-- a.
+- A. Gate and Butterfly Valve Installation - 1.
+Before installation, the valves shall be thoroughly cleaned of all foreign material and shall be inspected for proper operation to verify that the valves seat properly. - 2.
+Valves shall be installed so that the stems are vertical, unless otherwise directed.
+Do not lift valves by the operator nut during installation or placement. - 3.
+Wrap valve body with polyethylene encasement, secured with polyethylene tape prior to backfilling, as described in Section 3.3.J of these Standards. - 4.
+Valves shall be carefully inspected for damage to the outer protective coatings prior to installation.
+Damaged coatings will result in the automatic District rejection of the valve.
+Field repairs of damaged coatings will not be permitted unless specifically approved by the District Engineer. - 5.
+Joints - a.
 Joints shall conform to ANSI/AWWA C600.
 Valves shall be installed in accordance with Standard Detail 402. - b.
 Faces of flanges where applicable shall be cleaned thoroughly before flanged joint is assembled.
 After cleaning, the gasket shall be inserted, and the nuts tightened uniformly around the flange.
 For MJ restrained valves, the joint shall be assembled similar to other MJ fittings. - c.
 After tightening nuts, three full threads shall be showing on the end of the bolt where it is exposed beyond the nut. - d.
 Joints shall be tested with the adjacent pipeline for leakage.
-If joints leak under test, valves shall be disconnected and reconnected, and the valve and/or pipeline retested.

-B. Gate and Butterfly Valve Boxes

-- 1. Center the valve boxes and set plumb over the operating nuts of the valves.
+If joints leak under test, valves shall be disconnected and reconnected, and the valve and/or pipeline retested. - B. Gate and Butterfly Valve Boxes - 1.
+Center the valve boxes and set plumb over the operating nuts of the valves.
 Valve boxes shall not rest on the valve body.
 Set the valve box covers flush with the surface of the finished pavement or surrounding grade. - 2.
-Cut PVC valve box extensions to the proper length so that the valve box lid does not rest on the extension when set at finished grade. - 3.
+Access to valves, valve boxes, and valve lids shall be provided at all times to allow District to operate valves. - 3.
+Cut PVC valve box extensions to the proper length so that the valve box lid does not rest on the extension when set at finished grade. - 4.
 Backfill shall be the same as specified for the adjacent pipe.
 Place backfill around the valve boxes and thoroughly compact to a density equal to that of the adjacent trench, avoiding damage to or displacement of the valve box.
-Misaligned valve boxes shall be excavated, centered, set plumb, and backfilled at the Contractor's expense. - 4.
+Misaligned valve boxes shall be excavated, centered, set plumb, and backfilled at the Contractor's expense. - 5.
 Where the valve is located in an unpaved area, the Contractor shall pour a concrete pad around the valve box which shall be flush with existing grade.
 The concrete shall be 24 inches square by 4 inches thick and shall be placed on a base of four inches of compacted crushed rock.
-Crushed rock shall meet the requirements of Section 2.2B.
-Refer to Standard Detail 402 for concrete pad.

-5. Valve boxes shall be installed in conformance with Standard Detail 402.
+Crushed rock shall meet the requirements of Section B. Refer to Standard Detail 402 for concrete pad. - 6.
+Valve boxes shall be installed in conformance with Standard Detail 402.